-TOPIC STANDARD DETAIL TARGET Maintaining competency 3.1.5 Everyone who provides cervical screening services must maintain competency by providing cervical screening regularly and through ongoing professional development activities.
+TOPIC STANDARD DETAIL TARGET Maintaining competency 3.1.8 Everyone who provides cervical screening services must maintain competency by providing cervical screening regularly and through ongoing professional development activities.
 Cervical screening services and everyone who provides cervical screening are responsible for ensuring that competency in cervical screening is maintained.
-Employers must support the cervical sample taker to maintain their competency by providing the opportunity for ongoing professional development.
-All current cervical sample takers must complete NCSP training modules for cervical screening.
-The following are expected activities to maintain competency: Taking and facilitating cervical screening samples on a regular basis Attending NCSP updates, at a minimum of once every two years - these are provided yearly and are free of charge, contact the NCSP Coordinator for information; or attending updates provided by other professional bodies or NZQA accredited training establishments Keeping up to date with information from the NCSP and relevant literature Completing a peer assessment two yearly see Appendix 1 for peer review Self-monitoring adequacy of cytology samples Where support is required to maintain competency, this should be discussed with NCSP Coordinators and options considered that may include: access to a clinical supervisor professional/cultural supervision peer supervision and assessment.
-If the cervical sample taker has not been practising for over two years, it is recommended they: have a clinical supervisor for the first few samples (e.g., three to five) review NCSP Guidelines and Policies and Standards attend a cervical screening update session seek advice from an experienced cervical sample taker or supervisor about any changes in the intervening period and check the NSU website for this information.
-The cervical sample taker: • takes at least 10 LBC cervical samples each year • attends a cervical screening update session no less than once every two years. • completes a peerassessment every two years.
+Employers must support the all screen-takers including screening health workers to maintain their competency by providing the opportunity for ongoing professional development.
+All current screen-takers must complete NCSP training modules for cervical screening.
+The following are expected activities to maintain competency: Taking and facilitating cervical screening samples on a regular basis Attending NCSP updates, at a minimum of once every two years - these are provided yearly and are free of charge, contact the NCSP Coordinator for information; or attending updates provided by other professional bodies or NZQA accredited training establishments Keeping up to date with information from the NCSP and relevant literature Completing a peer review two yearly see Appendix I for peer review Self-monitoring adequacy of cytology samples Where support is required to maintain competency, this should be discussed with NCSP Coordinators and options considered that may include: access to a clinical supervisor professional/cultural supervision peer supervision and assessment.
+If the cervical sample taker has not been practising for over two years, it is recommended they: have a clinical supervisor for the first few samples (e.g., three to five) complete the NCSP Cervical Screening with Human Papillomavirus (HPV) testing learnonline modules review NCSP Guidelines and Policies and Standards attend a cervical screening update session seek advice from an experienced cervical sample taker or supervisor about any changes in the intervening period and check the NSU website for this information.
+The cervical sample taker: takes at least 10 LBC cervical samples each year Cervical sample takers and HPV screen -takers atten a cervical screening update session no less than once every two years. completes a peerassessment every two years.